newpatiente2e/docs/docs/15-prerequisites.md

     git clone https://github.com/newpatiente2e/new_patient_assets.git contoso_new_patient_assets
     ```

-## Clone the Azure Functions
+## Clone the patient registration repo

-Follow these steps to clone the new patient azure functions repository to your local machine.
+Follow these steps to clone the patient registration app repo to your local machine.

 1. Open a command prompt and navigate to the folder where you want to clone the tutorial repository.
 1. Run the following command to clone the tutorial repository: